UX Design Trends for 2017: Dictated by the Future

 There are thousands of chatbots on Telegram

 Chatbots have minimal UI so designers don’t need to worry about the visual aspect.
 What is more important is crafting the right conversational flow.
 Considering that human conversations are nonlinear, there’s a lot to consider before constructing a bot.
 For example, make sure that your bot doesn’t sound repetitive, that it understands different types of questions, and has a number of witty comebacks for when the chat has reached a dead end.
+To learn more about designing conversational interfaces, check out our guide on building chatbots that your business will benefit from.

 In his Principles of Bot Design, Emmet Connolly, Director of Product Design at Intercom, notes that first and foremost, we shouldn’t try to fool a user that it’s another human.
 Chatbots don’t exist to mimic a real human conversation but rather provide sensitive guidance and improve difficult tasks.